Town Toyota Center

 Town Toyota Center is a 4,300-seat multi-purpose arena in Wenatchee, Washington.
 The arena was built and is owned and managed by the Wenatchee Public Facilities District (PFD).
-It is the home venue of the Wenatchee Wild, an ice hockey team in the British Columbia Hockey League, and the Wenatchee Valley Skyhawks, an arena football team.
-It was formerly home to the Wenatchee Wolves and the Wenatchee Valley Venom.
+It is the home venue of the Wenatchee Wild, an ice hockey team in the Western Hockey League.
+It was formerly home to the Wenatchee Wolves, Wenatchee Fire FC, the Wenatchee Valley Venom, the Wenatchee Valley Skyhawks, an arena football team, and the Wenatchee Bighorns, a semi-professional basketball team.

 During planning and early construction, the arena was known as the Greater Wenatchee Regional Events Center, but in August 2008, a local auto dealer bought the naming rights of the arena for an undisclosed amount, giving the arena its current name.

 Default

 In 2006, nine local cities and counties formed a municipal corporation then called the Greater Wenatchee Regional Events Center Public Facilities District to fund the Town Toyota Center.
-The arena went into default on December 1, 2011 when the PFD missed a payment on short term bond anticipation notes.
+The arena went into default on December 1, 2011, when the PFD missed a payment on short term bond anticipation notes.
 The district was later fined by the Securities and Exchange Commission for misleading investors.
 It was the first time that the SEC assessed a financial penalty against a municipal issuer.
 The district settled with the SEC for $20,000.
 In 2012, legislation was passed and signed by Governor Gregoire to authorized a local sales tax increase to refinance the debt.
 The default was the largest public default in Washington State since the WPPSS disaster of 1982 that defaulted on $2.25 billion in bonds.
 In the fine the SEC also named the developer Global Entertainment and its then-president and CEO Richard Kozuback, the bankers, and a staff finance manager.